hanawahban/obstacle_detector/README.md

 This project is optimized for NVIDIA Jetson Orin Nano.

 **Features**
-- Real-time camera input (USB / IP / phone camera)
+- Real-time camera input

 - Object detection using YOLO (Ultralytics)

+- Depth perception using MiDaS

 - Detection of common obstacles (people, furniture, objects)